U.S. Visas

 Document Name: Birth Certificate

-Registration Criteria: The birth should be registered within three months after child’s birth.
+Registration Criteria: The birth should be registered after the child’s birth.

-Procedure for Obtaining: Applications are made at the Public Service Centers (based on place of their registered residence).
-Documents needed are the following: an application should be submitted in person at the Public Service Centers, national identity documents of both parents, a copy of marriage certificate, and a birth certificate from the hospital.
+Procedure for Obtaining: Applicants must go to the local Civil Registry Office based on their registered residence.
+They need to submit the application in-person and provide the following documents: national identity documents for both parents, a copy of their marriage certificate, and a birth record from the maternity hospital.

-Certified Copies Available: Any notary public can make a certified copy of the birth certificate.
+Certified Copies: Any notary public can make a certified copy of the birth certificate.

 Death Certificates